Submitting Jobs on Grid: Creating binaries in remote machine

 Your main choice (depending on how expensive time on the Solaris machine is) is to just submit a job to compile the .f file and stage out the executable, then submit that executable.
 If you were confident about compiling it, you could also just submit a shell script that compiled the program as step one, then ran it as step two.( I would prefer it, as it seems more logical to me and also a two line script if you are familier with script.)

 Otherwise, what you're looking for sounds like cross-compilation.
-There was a short thread about it on the gfortran mailing list recently:\\ http://gcc.gnu.org/ml/fortran/2006-11/msg00517.html.
+There was a short thread about it on the \href{http://gcc.gnu.org/ml/fortran/2006-11/msg00517.html}{gfortran mailing list}.
 Basically you can setup your fortran compiler to emit Solaris executables, but it sounds like more work than just compiling it directly.